Medical Student Education

 Please see our Third Year Rotation page for more information on the requirements and expectations of the rotation.

 Fourth Year Students

 Fourth year students may participate in an EM subinternship.
 This is a 4-week rotation in which the student’s role mirrors that of an EM PGY-1 resident.
-The student is assigned shifts in both the main ED and the critical care area of the ED to allow them to experience both the breadth and depth of EM.
+The student is assigned shifts in both the main ED and the critical care area of the ED to allow them to experience the breadth and depth of EM.
 Students are supervised by senior EM residents and faculty.
-Bedside teaching is supplemented by morning report and weekly EM didactics.
+Bedside teaching is supplemented by morning report (held biweekly, Tuesdays and Thursdays at 6:35am in the EM administration conference room, next to the CIU) and weekly EM didactics, which are held Wednesdays from 9am to 2pm.
 This rotation may also be done in a longitudinal manner throughout the year, which is a particularly attractive option for students in the lab or away from clinical rotations while working on an advanced degree.

 The DEM also offers an Emergency Medicine Bedside Ultrasound Elective for visiting students.
 It can be either 2 weeks or 4 weeks in length.
-Please contact Rachel Liu at Rachel.email@example.com.
+Please contact Dr. Rachel Liu (firstname.lastname@example.org)for more information.